dlosatoes/aioflureedb/README.md

 ## aioflureedb

-This library isn't fully production stable yet; Alpha.
+This library isn't fully production stable yet; Most of the code should be considered of late beta quality and stability.
+This with the exception of the domain-API code that at moment of writing should be considered alpha.

 ### Install